drupalprojects/search_api/README.txt

 Information for users
 ---------------------

+IMPORTANT: Access checks
+  In general, the Search API doesn't contain any access checks for search results.
+It is your responsibility to ensure that only accessible search results are displayed – either by only indexing such items, or by filtering appropriately at search time.
+  However, this doesn't apply to searches on general site content (item type "Node") – for these, correct entity access checks are implemented, so you don't have to take care of that in any way yourself.
+Permissions on field level aren't checked in any case, however.
+Also note that some search types (e.g., search views) might provide the option to disable this access feature for individual searches.

 As stated above, you will need at least one other module to use the Search API, namely one that defines a service class (e.g. search_api_db ("Database search"), provided with this module).